 Admiral Tigerclaw manages to do this with references, bizarrely enough.
 Whenever one is made, he will do everything he can to drive the fact that he made a Shout-Out into your apparently thick skull, including at one point having the characters themselves comment on something being a reference in-story.
 None of them have really been anything remotely obscure, so it's pretty silly.

 Partially Kissed Hero and indeed, most of Perfect Lionheart's fics are filled to the brim with the characters explaining everything going on as though the readers were idiots, and multiple author filibusters wherein the author waxes long and repetitively about everything going on to the point that there is little actual action to be found.
 With most of it barely even related to the story itself...

 The American dub of Astérix and the Big Fight added a narrator to explain every single plot point.

-In the 1978 animated version of The Lord of the Rings, Executive Meddling had Saruman's name changed to Aruman, for fear that viewers would have trouble differentiating between his name and that of Sauron.
+In the 1978 version of The Lord of the Rings, Executive Meddling had Saruman's name changed to Aruman, for fear that viewers would have trouble differentiating between his name and that of Sauron.
 This was apparently only decided after about half the dialogue was recorded, however, leading to the ironic situation that the character is referred to as Saruman and Aruman interchangably in the film.